MicrosoftDocs/entra-docs/docs/identity/authentication/concept-sspr-policy.md

 A password policy is applied to all user accounts that are created and managed directly in Microsoft Entra ID.
 Some of these password policy settings can't be modified, though you can [configure custom banned passwords for Microsoft Entra password protection](tutorial-configure-custom-password-protection.md) or account lockout parameters.

 By default, an account is locked out after 10 unsuccessful sign-in attempts with the wrong password.
 The user is locked out for one minute.
 The lockout duration increases after further incorrect sign-in attempts.
 [Smart lockout](howto-password-smart-lockout.md) tracks the last three bad password hashes to avoid incrementing the lockout counter for the same password.
-If someone enters the same bad password multiple times, they won't get locked out.
+If someone enters the same bad password multiple times, they aren't locked out.
 You can define the smart lockout threshold and duration.

 The following Microsoft Entra password policy options are defined.
 Unless noted, you can't change these settings: